LeemanGeophysicalLLC/testing-with-python/testing_basics.md

   influences as possible.
 * Tests should be as authentic as possible (don't test with only integers if most user data will be floating point).
-* Tests should not depend on external data (URLs, databases, etc)
+* Tests should not depend on data external to the test framework (URLs, databases, etc)
 * Tests should use all functionality of the testing harness to eliminate any "test smell" - just like code smell.